 What is mobile web application?

 Web application is actually a web program running in a browser.
 But how it differs from a dynamic website you ask?
 Well, there is only a terminological difference nowadays.
 Each website can be an app and each web app can look like a website.
-It may sound confusing, but the main point is web apps have a wide functionality than websites such as instant messaging, online sales, webmail, etc. The web app is just a program that can run through the browser.
+It may sound confusing, but the main point is web apps have a wider functionality than websites such as instant messaging, online sales, webmail, etc.

 How to build a web mobile app?